ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-achieve-iso45001-health-safety-management-accreditation.md

       quote: This is a key milestone for ASL and we're thrilled to have developed our Health & Safety Management, which has had a hugely positive impact on the workforce.
-It's great to see the whole team on board with the high standards that come with being ISO 45001 accredited, and we look forward to maintaining a continuous improvement approach.
+It's great to see the whole team on board with the high standards that come with being ISO 45001 accredited and we look forward to maintaining a continuous improvement approach.
       name: Gareth Balshaw, Managing Director
 seo: